DrewOrtego/ArcPy-Samples/README.md

 # ArcPy-Samples
-Python scripts which utilize the ArcPy site package
+Python scripts which utilize the ArcPy site package.

 **Demonstrates**